sowcow/blog/content/posts/le-streghe.md

 Anyway I got dragged-in into it.
 Normally I watch something different in the new year but now that place was empty and this picture just took that place and established itself.

----

-(I plan to check at least the part by De Sica too.
-Maybe in the sepearate post to keep.
-To be continued anyway...)